• Serving Antrim, Charlevoix, Emmet, Grand Traverse and Kalkaska Counties

 ELIGIBILITY

-• Children ages 6 and older.
+• Children age six and older.

 • The child must be a resident of, or attend school in Antrim, Charlevoix, Emmet, Grand Traverse or Kalkaska County.